Chancery (medieval office): In France

 In the fourteenth century the rest of the chancery staff consisted of notaries and secretaries.
 They were appointed by the chancellor and wrote royal letters and other documents that were not already produced by the beneficiaries.
 The most important official after the chancellor was the audencier, who presided over the ceremony in which the chancellor affixed the royal seal to a document.
 The chancery charged a tax to recipients of charters; Jews were taxed at a higher rate, but royal grants of alms or other donations were not usually taxed.
 The Capetian chancery also used a minuscule script, and documents were written in Latin until the thirteenth century, when French also began to be used.

 The majority of the documents produced by the chancery were letters patent, which were directed from the king to a single person.
 They could be letters of thanks, financial transactions, letters of justice and pardon, legitimization of children, recognition of nobility, and many other subjects.
 Charters authorizing grants of land or settling property disputes are less common.
 Documents were not registered in an archive until the fourteenth century, and then only rarely, if the document pertained to royal administration.

 Normally a document was validated by witnesses, including the author, the chancellor, or other nobles; the early Capetians derived their authority from the number of people they could collect to sign a document.
 Later in the Middle Ages the kingship had regained enough power that the king's seal was considered authoritative enough on its own.

 In Scotland

 The chancery office was abolished in 1928.
+Modern day chancery work relating to the Great Seal of Scotland is completed by the Registers of Scotland and National Records of Scotland.